 Testosterone inhibits your body’s production of cortisol, and DAA could help with that.

 Higher Sperm Count

-DAA has been linked to significant increases in fertility in men who are struggling
+DAA has been linked to significant increases in fertility in men who are struggling with fertility issues.

 If that’s you, DAA supplementation could have a huge positive impact on your self-confidence, happiness, and relationship.